101companies/101worker/configs/env/README.md

 You can also reference other paths using `$keyname`.
 For example, if you want to put the file *matches.json* into the folder defined by *dumps101dir*, you'd just write `$dumps101dir/matches.json`.

-There are a handful of special paths you can reference:
+There are a handful of paths that are always defined from the get-go.
+You can override these in your config if you really want to, but it's more useful to reference them and build further paths out of them:

-* `$output` - The directory where all the results should go.
+* `$output101dir` - The directory where all output should go.

-* `$worker` - The directory of 101worker.
+* `$worker101dir` - The root directory of 101worker.

-* `$modules_dir` - The directory the worker modules are in.
+* `$modules101dir` - Worker modules directory.
 Probably not useful here.

+* `$logs101dir` - Directory where runner and module logs go to.
+Also not useful.

+* `$diffs101dir` - Diff- and changes-related output directory of the runner.
+You shouldn't mess with this.

 URLs are only special if they start with the `file://` scheme.
 In that case, their path will be turned into an absolute `file://` URL as described above.
 The same rule for trailing slashes apply.
 Other URLs like `http://` or `https://` won't be touched.